-If you have toured a vintage studio, probably you would have encountered with a bunch of vintage equipment.
-Now these all equipment are available in digital form and used in a music production software.
+If you have toured a vintage studio, probably you would have encountered a bunch of vintage equipment.
+Now these all equipment is available in digital form and used in a music production software.

 In this digital world, you just need an audio interface as an input device and analog to digital conversion.
-After that, all process of mixing and mastering can be done in a DAW.
+After that, all processes of mixing and mastering can be done in a DAW.

-Now I think you are clear in what is a music production software which is powering up all home and professional studios today.
+Now I think you are clear in what is a music production software that is powering up all home and professional studios today.

 Now let us know some basic things that you should consider when choosing a DAW.

 Things To Consider When Choosing A DAW For Music Production

 Although there are a bunch of big and small things you should consider when choosing a music production software for your studio, here you will get 5 most important out of them.